North Field Food Farm

 Food security is a human right.
 Unfortunately, 1 in 7 people struggle with food insecurity according to a Statistics Canada study conducted in May 2020.

-Harvest of HOPE is an initiative working to make good food more accessible in our community.
+The North Field Food Farm is an initiative working to make good food more accessible in our community.

-Harvest of HOPE helps families escape food insecurity through important initiatives like:
+The North Field Food Farm helps families escape food insecurity through important initiatives like:

 - Our HOPE House Food market, a choice-based pantry program that provides community members with fresh food and other household essentials.